CsabaDu/CsabaDu.DynamicTestData/README.md

 #### `GetDisplayName` method

-This method is prepared to facilitate displaying literal testcase description as required in MSTest and NUnit framewoks
+This method is prepared to facilitate displaying literal testcase description as required in MSTest and NUnit framewoks.
+You will find sample code for MSTest usage in the [Usage](#usage), for NUnit usage in the [Advanced Usage](#advanced-usage) sections below.

 <a href="#top" class="top-link">↑ Back to top</a>